gtri/scrimmage/README.md

 SCRIMMAGE's Python bindings depend on protobuf, GRPC, and pandas.
 We recommend that you use the protobuf and grpc python packages built from our project.

-In the SCRIMMAGE Core CMake project, to specify a particular Python verision, you can use the Python\_ADDITIONAL\_VARIABLES cmake argument, e.g.
+You can specify a minimum Python version by setting the PYTHON\_MIN\_VERSION cmake variable.
+For example, to specify a minimum Python 3.0 version, first clear the cmake cache file and rerun cmake:

+    $ rm CMakeCache.txt
-    $ cmake .. -DPython_ADDITIONAL_VERSIONS=3.5
+    $ cmake .. -DPYTHON_MIN_VERSION=3.0

-Otherwise, cmake will choose on its own.
+Otherwise, cmake will choose Python on it's own.
+CMake seems to find the minimum version of Python specified.
 It should be noted that `interactive_plots.py` uses wxPython which is only compatible with python2.

 ### Install protobuf Python package